mirosimo/CARS_THYMELEAF/README.md

 ## Description

-Here appears source code to my training application in Spring Boot on which I have been working for last days.
+Here appears source code of my training application in Spring Boot on which I have been working for last days.
 At this time the applications is consist of about 30 entities and similar number of tables in db.
 For now is in progress stuff around car configuration.
 Entities - CarBrand, CarModel, CarEquipmentPack, CarEngine, etc.
 And the other branch where I am working on is around human resources - entity Employee, and many relational entities.